gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

       --seed string                             target the given seed cluster --shoot string                            target the given shoot cluster --skip-availability-check                 Skip checking for SSH bastion host availability.
-      --ssh-user string                         ssh user is the name of the Shoot cluster node ssh login user name.
+      --user string                             user is the name of the Shoot cluster node ssh login user name. (default "gardener")
       --wait-timeout duration                   Maximum duration to wait for the bastion to become available. (default 10m0s)
 ```